y8/Operation-Chicken-Nugget/README.md

 2. Request the consumerKey with running consumerKey.py and put it into config.json <br />

-3. Edit nugget.py if you want to, by default it does no autopay and only in RBX<br />
+3. Edit nugget.py if you want to, by default it does no autopay<br />
-If you want GRA, uncomment a few lines.<br />

 4. Profit! <br />